River Don, Yorkshire: Hydrology

 Mining presents a different problem, as the mines have been abandoned, but the pollution continues.
 Near Penistone, ochre discharged into the river from old ganister mine workings, giving it an orange colour for about six miles, eventually remedied, while at Beeley Wood, the ochre comes from a pile of waste metal on the river bank.
 A nearby paper mill has also been a significant polluter of the river.
 Some of the problem has been mitigated by the construction of lagoons, into which mine discharges have been diverted.
 Water quality on the Dearne and the Rother has not improved as much as on the Don, and pollution of the lower reaches is compounded by the fact that the pollutants, which include dioxins, are locked up in the river bed sediments.
 Despite the steady improvement in water quality, restocking of the river with fish, attempted on several occasions between 1981 and 1994, was largely ineffective, caused by intermittent discharges of pollutants.
 In November 2011, the Environment Agency announced that they had recently re-stocked the Don with 1,000 barbel.
 A spokesman said that the fish in the river were now at a sustainable level with a breeding population and these would be the last fish added as part of a 10-year programme to help the Don recover from an industrial heritage that had depleted fish stocks.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Don was as follows in 2019.

+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.